ehlesp/smallab-k8s-pve-guide/G910 - Appendix 10 ~ Updating PostgreSQL to a newer major version.md

 You need to undeploy your whole Forgejo setup before you can start tinkering with its PostgreSQL database.
 Get into your `kubectl` client and do the following:

-1. Use `kubectl` to delete the kustomize-based deployment of your Forgejo instance.
+1. Use `kubectl` to delete the kustomize-based deployment of your Forgejo instance:

     ~~~sh
     $ kubectl delete -k $HOME/k8sprjs/forgejo/